SytigamRahas/ParetoOptimization/README.md

 - 🧠 **Surrogate Modeling (SMT)**: Use Kriging (KRG) models for predicting `STH` and `Height`.
 - 🔁 **Leave-One-Out Cross-Validation (LOOCV)**: Assess training accuracy of surrogate models and plot the historical error trend.
 - 🧬 **NSGA-II Optimization**: Perform multi-objective optimization to maximize both STH and Height.
-- 📊 **Visualization**: Save plots for LOOCV error trend and the resulting Pareto front.
+- 📊 **Visualization**: Save plots for LOOCV error trend, Sensitivity analysis and the resulting Pareto front.

 ## Structure